mcitomi/http-audio-line-streamer/readme.md

 - ws

 ## 🔊 Playback:
-- Use VLC and "Open network stream" and paste your url or open your http server url in the browser (doesn't always work, Edge usually supports it).
+- Use VLC and "Open network stream" and paste your url or open your http server url in the browser and enjoy the websocket stream (if enabled in your config :)
 - Your url is: http://localhost:{http_port} // for example http://localhost:8080/
-- To reduce latency, set the "network-caching" setting in VLC's settings to a lower value, e.g. 200ms.
+- To reduce latency, set the "network-caching" setting in VLC's settings to a lower value, e.g. 200ms. (usually the websocket is faster).

 ## 👨‍💻 Config:
 Use this command to list your audio devices which able to stream: